-Stakeholder feedback Actions we have took Destination charging at popular tourist spots could be a significant challenge, particularly in remote areas.
-We updated all scenarios to incorporate the contribution from destination charging at popular tourist spots.
+Electric vehicles Stakeholder feedback Actions we have taken Destination charging at popular tourist spots could be a significant challenge, particularly in remote areas.
+We have updated all scenarios to incorporate the contribution from destination charging at popular tourist spots.
 Smart charging is key to the integration of electric vehicles in the network.
 The volume of flexibility from smart charging is likely to partly depend on the level of cost savings for electric vehicle owners.
 We agree that smart charging will enable flexibility to connect more electric vehicles.
 Our flexibility assumptions already capture the potential for considerable peak demand impact reduction due to charging electric vehicles in a more flexible way.
 Most car manufacturers do not cover battery degradation within their warranty if the vehicle is used for V2G services.
 This means V2G flexibility will likely be low.
 Another barrier is battery technology as battery cycling currently reduces battery life.
 We agree with our stakeholders that V2G capability will be low in the coming decade.
-We updated our assumptions in line with the ESO's 2020 FES, which show V2G making an increasing contribution from the 2030s - we did not adjust this further as we anticipated that rapid improvements in battery technology could mean that warranties and battery degradation may not be a such a barrier to V2G over the longer term.
+We have updated our assumptions in line with the ESO's 2021 FES, which show V2G making an increasing contribution from the 2030s - we have not adjusted this further as we anticipated that rapid improvements in battery technology could mean that warranties and battery degradation may not be a such a barrier to V2G over the longer term.
 We will continue to monitor further technology developments in this area.
 Bus electricity consumption is expected to be around 1.6kWh/mile.
-We updated our assumptions for electricity consumption for buses in all scenarios.
-This change had limited impact on peak demand, as most bus charging will occur outside of peak demand periods.
+We have updated our assumptions for electricity consumption for buses in all scenarios.
+This change has had limited impact on peak demand, as most bus charging will occur outside of peak demand periods.

-Electric vehicles continued Stakeholder feedback Actions we took Vehicle numbers are not expected to grow from 2040, due to autonomous and shared vehicles, and increased home working.
+Electric vehicles continued Stakeholder feedback Actions we have taken Vehicle numbers are not expected to grow from 2040, due to autonomous and shared vehicles, and increased home working.
 We believe this is an area of great uncertainty.
-However, our assumptions for autonomous vehicles were updated in line with the ESO's 2020 FES.
+However, our assumptions for autonomous vehicles have been updated in line with the ESO's 2021 FES.
 The uptake of electric vehicles may see a "hockey stick" around 2025-26 as the second-hand car market picks up.
 Our EV-Up project considers different socio- economic groups and likelihood of purchasing new and second-hand cars.
-Our SPM Consumer Transformation and SPM Leading the Way scenarios already reflect that knee point, so we did not make updates.
+Our SPM Consumer Transformation and SPM Leading the Way scenarios already reflect that knee point, so we Rural areas may see more electric vehicles as there is often a lack of public transport alternative. have not made updates.

-Heat pumps Stakeholder feedback Actions we took Heating demand is likely to be Stakeholders felt there to be little scope for less flexible than electric vehicle flexibility from heat pumps.
-We slightly increased demand, as there is less appetite the range of potential flexibility response, in line to compromise comfort levels. with the ESO's 2020 FES.
-Air source heat pumps (ASHPs) We refined our heat pump allocation methodology will not materialise in to exclude these types of buildings.
-All scenarios grade 1 and 2 listed buildings. were updated with this refinement.
+Heat pumps Stakeholder feedback Actions we have taken Wales is likely to see a higher degree of ground source heat pumps (GSHPs) due to available geothermal resource.
+We have increased the share of GSHPs in all scenarios, in line with the ESO's 2021 FES.
+Heating demand is likely to be less flexible than electric vehicle demand, as there is less appetite to compromise comfort levels.
+Stakeholders felt there to be little scope for flexibility from heat pumps.
+We have slightly increased the range of potential flexibility response, in line with the ESO's 2021 FES.
+Air source heat pumps (ASHPs) will not materialise in grade 1 and 2 listed buildings.
+We have refined our heat pump allocation methodology to exclude these types of buildings.
+All scenarios have been updated with this refinement.